icopy-site/awesome-cn/docs/awesome/awesome-ocaml.md

   - [Py.ml](https://github.com/thierry-martinez/pyml) - OCaml bindings for Python.
 - **Editor Integration**:
   - [ocaml-lsp](https://github.com/ocaml/ocaml-lsp) - An LSP language server for OCaml that integrates with any editor that understands LSP like [VSCode](https://github.com/microsoft/vscode), Vim and Emacs.
-  - [merlin](https://github.com/ocaml/merlin) – Context sensitive completion for Ocaml in Vim and Emacs.
+  - [merlin](https://github.com/ocaml/merlin) – Context sensitive completion for OCaml in Vim and Emacs.
   - [tuareg](https://github.com/ocaml/tuareg) - OCaml mode for Emacs that can run the toplevel and the debugger within Emacs.
+  - [opam-switch-mode](https://github.com/ProofGeneral/opam-switch-mode) - Minor mode for Emacs that extends Tuareg and Merlin with menus to change or reset the opam switch in the ambient Emacs session.
   - [merlin-eldoc](https://github.com/Khady/merlin-eldoc) – Emacs package to provide merlin's features through eldoc.
   - [vscode-ocaml](https://github.com/hackwaly/vscode-ocaml) – extension that provides OCaml language support for [VSCode](https://github.com/microsoft/vscode)
   - [OCaml Debugger](https://github.com/hackwaly/ocamlearlybird) – extension that provides OCaml Debugger for [VSCode](https://github.com/microsoft/vscode)